DBremen/DirksWiki/docs/Personal_Development/Awakened_family.md

 than to feel they have our permission to express who they are at any given moment.
 No, I'm not talking about mindlessly indulging them, but rather about creating the conditions for them to express their whole self.
-When we give them this freedom, they experience a vast, unbounded spaciousness in which to discover themselves and ultimately flourish.
-They feel our love as love, not as control born of our fear.

 Holy grail of happiness
 -----------------------

-In the search for eternal happiness we don't realize that this means we are conditioned to depend on life working out in a particular way, we appear helpless when it doesn't.
+In the search for eternal happiness, we don't realize that this means we are conditioned to depend on life working out in a particular way, we appear helpless when it doesn't.
 Only when we separate the internal (ourselves) from the external (things that happen in life) do we realize